 Many women borrowers we interviewed, including SAJIDA clients and non-clients, were listed as the official loan recipients.
 But decisions about how the money was used, whether for a business investment, household expense, or migration-related costs, were often made by husbands or other male family members.

-This dynamic creates an uncomfortable but important reality: a loan issued in a woman’s name does not necessarily mean she is the one making decisions about it.
+This dynamic creates an uncomfortable but important reality: a loan issued in a woman’s name does not necessarily mean she is the one making decisions.
 While the income generated may benefit the household as a whole, women often have limited influence over how the loan is used or repaid, leaving them formally responsible for a debt without meaningful financial agency.

 Women’s financial inclusion, when measured solely by access, can sometimes obscure this gap between participation and agency.

-As the industry continues to expand financial access for women, it may be time to ask a deeper question: are we truly serving women as economic actors, or are they simply an instrument for channeling resources?
+As the industry continues to expand financial access for women, it is time to ask a deeper question: are we truly serving women as economic actors, or are women simply an instrument to channel resources?

 The women behind the numbers

-Our research showed that this dynamic is not universal.
-When we looked more closely at the social and household contexts in which women operate, a different picture began to emerge.
+When we looked more closely at the social and household contexts in which women operate, an answer began to emerge.
 Many women are not simply channels for household borrowing; they are active economic actors with ambitions to start or grow businesses of their own.
-The question for financial service providers is how to recognize and support these women more intentionally.
+The question for financial service providers is how to recognize and support women more intentionally.

 Among SAJIDA’s clients, we observed several distinct behavioral profiles.
-Some women were cautious savers, prioritizing financial security and using credit only during emergencies.
-Others were actively involved in family enterprises such as tailoring, livestock rearing, or small retail businesses.
-A smaller but significant segment were growth-oriented entrepreneurs seeking larger loans to expand income-generating activities.
+Some women are cautious savers, prioritizing financial security and using credit only during emergencies.
+Others are actively involved in family enterprises such as tailoring, livestock rearing, or small retail businesses.
+A smaller but significant segment is growth-oriented entrepreneurs seeking larger loans to expand income-generating activities.

 The confidence gap in digital and financial tools